-- 1. Directorates-General and Services, in collaboration with the Directorate-General for Informatics ('DG DIGIT'), shall provide all teleworking staff with at least a laptop computer.
+- 1. The EIT shall provide all teleworking staff with at least a laptop computer.
 The laptop computer shall be used both at the office and when teleworking. - 2.
-The Commission shall provide staff with adequate IT tools required for both work at the office and telework.
+The EIT shall provide staff with adequate IT tools required for both work at the office and telework.
 These tools shall enable staff to benefit fully from the opportunities of both working modalities, including virtual and hybrid meetings, in order to maintain staff motivation and efficiency.
-DG HR and DG DIGIT shall support staff with additional equipment, depending also on their job profile, subject to budgetary availability10. - 3.
-Specific needs of staff with disability on telework shall be catered for in accordance with the reasonable accommodation conditions set out by Article 8 of Commission Decision C(2004) 131811. - 4.
-Where appropriate, DG HR may adopt a decision providing for a lump sum covering certain costs of teleworking staff, subject to budgetary availability.
+The EIT shall support staff with additional equipment, depending also on their job profile, subject to budgetary availability. - 3.
+Specific needs of staff with disability on telework shall be catered for in accordance with the reasonable accommodation conditions set out by Article 8 of Commission Decision C(2004) 13188. - 4.
+Where appropriate, the Appointing Authority may adopt a decision providing for a lump sum covering certain costs of teleworking staff, subject to budgetary availability.